nemethmik/t11jobwatch/README.md

   - I simply downloaded [JQM 1.4.5](http://jquerymobile.com/resources/download/jquery.mobile-1.4.5.zip) simply clicking on the button [Latest Stable](http://jquerymobile.com/resources/download/jquery.mobile-1.4.5.zip) on JQM home.
     - The zip package containeg jquery.mobile JS and CSS files.
 It had a demo folder with a number of examples and images, and most importantly the regular jquery JS package in **demos/js/jquery.js**
     - I simply copied the entire contents into the **JobWatch/jquery** folder.
 I see no reason to break this original structure.
 I fully respect the decision of the creators of this brilliant library.
+    - JQM doesn't work JQuery 3, but works fine with the 2016 released 2.2.4 and 1.12.4.
+- I included Andy Matthews [jQuery-Mobile-Icon-Pack](https://github.com/commadelimited/jQuery-Mobile-Icon-Pack), too, and I used the ellipsis-v icon as the "more" symbol.
+I even learnedhow to adjust the icon's centering.